eudoxia0/eudoxia0.github.io/article/_posts/2025-01-01-how-i-use-claude.md

 ![A plot of the cumulative amount of words I've written to Claude over time.
 The x-axis is time, discretized into weeks.
 The x-axis begins on April 2024 and ends in December 2024.
 The y-axis is the word count, ranging from 0 to 70,000.
 The curve is flat at the start, shows slow (and slowing) growth in the middle of the year, and goes up much faster after late October 2024.
 A red vertical line indicates the release date of Claude 3.6.](/assets/content/how-i-use-claude/cw.png)

-On a weekly basis; conversations, messages, and words written to Claude show a visible discontinuity:
+On a weekly basis, conversations, messages, and words written to Claude show a visible discontinuity:

 ![A plot of conversations per week.
 Same x-axis as above.
 The y-axis ranges from 0 to 60.
 There's a bump around April with a peak at ~45 conversations, then a gradual slowdown.
 In the middle of the year, the numbers sit at around ten conversations a week.
 After the release of Claude 3.6, the number of conversations grows markedly.](/assets/content/how-i-use-claude/cpw.png)